 What if interval training just isn’t your thing?

-What if interval training just isn’t your thing?
-Well, fret not.
-Good old cardio sessions on a bike, elliptical or stepper are just fine.
+If interval training just isn’t your thing, good old cardio sessions on a bike, elliptical or stepper are just fine.
 Get situated on your cardio machine of choice, turn up the volume of your favorite workout playlist, crank up the resistance, and get going!
 Aim for at least thirty minutes, don’t feel like you have to stop at sixty, and don’t be disappointed if you only make it to fifteen.

 Whatever exercise it is that you do, you are actively making your heart a whole lot happier and healthier.